-The Arkansas Department of Energy and Environment – Division of Environmental Quality (“DEQ”) and D.E.
-Jones, Inc., (“DEJI”) entered into an April 8th Consent Administrative Order (“CAO”) addressing alleged violations of Arkansas Pollution Control and Ecology Commission (“APC&EC”) Regulation 23 (Hazardous Waste Regulations).
-See LIS No. 21-031.
+The Arkansas Department of Energy and Environment - Division of Environmental Quality (“DEQ”) and Olin Russellville Cell Technologies LLC (“Olin”) entered into a May 5th Consent Administrative Order (“CAO”) addressing alleged violations of Arkansas Pollution Control and Ecology Commission (“APC&EC”) Regulation No. 23 (Hazardous Waste).
+See LIS No. 21-036.

-- Failure to identify and maintain records of all hazardous waste
+- Failure to identify methylene chloride waste as listed hazardous waste (F002).

 A copy of the CAO can be downloaded here.